 - Opening paragraph – Introduce yourself and let the employer know why you’re excited about the job and why you’re the right fit.

 - Signature – Sign off with a warm and professional “Sincerely,” “Regards,” “Best,” or “Thank you,” and your first and last name.
+If you're sending in a hard copy of your cover letter, include your handwritten signature and your full typed name.

 Cover Letter Font, Spacing, Margins, & Other Formatting Tips